Zheng Jie: 2011

 At French Open, she defeated Sandra Záhlavová in the first round.
-In the second round Zheng lost to ninth-seeded Petra Kvitová.
+In the second round, Zheng lost to ninth-seeded Petra Kvitová.
 She partnered Peng Shuai in doubles, losing in the second round.

 Zheng then participated in three grass-court tournaments.
 Firstly at Birmingham, she lost to Yaroslava Shvedova in a tight first round contest.
 Zheng then played at Eastbourne, qualifying for the main draw by beating Ayumi Morita, Edina Gallovits-Hall, and finally Melanie Oudin.
 She lost in the first round of the main draw, 4–6, 4–6, to Daniela Hantuchová.
 At Wimbledon, Zheng reached the second round for the third consecutive year, beating Zuzana Ondrášková, before losing in disappointing fashion to Japanese qualifier Misaki Doi, 3–6, 1–6.
 In doubles, Zheng and Peng reached the quarterfinals, losing a tight three-set match to eventual champions Květa Peschke and Katarina Srebotnik.

 Zheng began her campaign at the US Open Series at the Washington Open, however she was beaten in the first round by Jill Craybas in three sets.
-Zheng next made the third round of the Mercury Insurance Open in San Diego, beating Mirjana Lučić in three sets in the first round, and seeded Roberta Vinci 6–4, 6–2 in the second.
+Zheng next made the third round of the San Diego Open, beating Mirjana Lučić in three sets in the first round, and seeded Roberta Vinci 6–4, 6–2 in the second.
 In the third, she lost to Daniela Hantuchová.
 Zheng next entered the qualification tournament for the Rogers Cup.
 In the first qualification round, she defeated Stéphanie Foretz Gacon in a close three-setter.
 In the next qualification round, Zheng faced Japanese veteran Kimiko Date-Krumm for the first time, and by winning that match in three sets, she qualified for the main draw.
 In the first round of the main draw, Zheng waltzed past fellow qualifier Alberta Brianti 6–2, 6–1, setting up a second-round match with second seed Kim Clijsters.
 In the second round, she lost the first set 3–6, however, she proceeded to the third round because Clijsters retired at 2–1 down in the second set due to an abdominal injury.
 In the third round, Zheng contested a close match with Serena Williams, but eventually lost in three sets.
 After a strong performance, Zheng leaped from world No. 82 to No. 65.